kramapa/jade_wf/jade_bs/site1/mybootstrap/less/README.md

 This is based on a Drupal Bootstrap subtheme.

-The override file comes from there. bootstrap and bootswatch files comes from their respective sources.
+The override file comes from there. bootstrap, bootswatch and variables files comes from their respective sources.

+The style.less file is the entry point.